Chromatic numbers of Cayley graphs of abelian groups: Cases of small dimension and rank: Main theorems

 \begin{Cor} Let $X$ be a standardized abelian Cayley graph with an associated $2\times 2$ matrix $M_X$.
 If $X$ has no loops and $3\mid \det\;M_X$, then $\chi(X)\leq 3$.\end{Cor}

 We note that Cor. \ref{corollary-det-divis-by-3} fails in general for larger matrices.
-For example, we have by Thm. \ref{theorem-m-equals-2}, Thm. \ref{theorem-Heubergers}, \cite[Lemma \ref{general-lemma-block-structure}]{Cervantes-Krebs-general}, and Example \cite[\ref{general-example-cycle}]{Cervantes-Krebs-general} that
+For example, we have by Thm. \ref{theorem-m-equals-2}, Thm. \ref{theorem-Heubergers}, \cite[Lemma 2.7]{Cervantes-Krebs-general-publilshed}, and Example \cite[2.1]{Cervantes-Krebs-general-publilshed} that

 However, observe that not every $2\times 2$ minor of the matrix above has determinant divisible by $3$.
 As mentioned in the introduction, we conjecture that if this stronger condition holds, and $X$ does not have loops, then $X$ is $3$-colorable.
+That stronger condition is equivalent to the statement that the rank over $\mathbb{Z}_3$ of the reduction of the matrix modulo $3$ (i.e., the matrix obtained by reducing each of its entries modulo $3$) is $\leq 1$.